 On June 2, 2004, Delmar Coleman filed a lawsuit in the circuit court of Tuscaloosa, Alabama, making allegations similar to those that were asserted in the LANG case, and seeking damages in an unspecified amount, on behalf of a purported nationwide class.
-The LANG case has been tentatively settled, as disclosed in the Annual Report, and related to alleged defects in the notices given with respect to repossessed vehicles.
+(The LANG case has been settled on the terms disclosed in the Annual Report, and related to alleged defects in the notices given with respect to repossessed vehicles.)
 CPS believes that it has one or more defenses to each of the claims made in this lawsuit, and intends to defend the matter vigorously.

 On June 15, 2004, Keywana Booker filed a lawsuit in the federal district court of Atlanta, Georgia, alleging violations of the Fair Debt Collection Practices Act, and seeking damages in an unspecified amount on behalf of a purported class of Georgia residents.
-CPS believes that it has one or more defenses to each of the claims made in this lawsuit, and intends to defend the matter vigorously.
+The Company has reached an agreement in principle to settle the BOOKER lawsuit payment of an immaterial amount.